UChicagoWebDev/exercise_3/README.md

     database and display them to visitors, and modify index_page.py to render the posts and comments retreived from the database
-    - Use no more than two queries to get the existing posts and their comments (it's possible to do this in one query).
+    - Use no more than two queries to get the existing posts and their comments (note: it is possible to do this in one query).
     - Display posts in reverse chronological order.
 That is, with the newest (highest id) posts at the top.
 Display Comments in chronological order from lowest id to highest.